 This group want to purchase ‘blundering’ machines developed by VETA Tabora that are able to grind groundnuts and cashews to make paste that is used in cooking etc. This will enable families who have a disabled member to increase their income to cover the extra costs incurred by disability.

-TDT and Eucanaid, a charity set up by civil servants who work for the European Commission, have agreed to jointly fund nine projects over the next three years, to vastly improve the lives and future prospects of over 2,000 people in this area.
+TDT and Eucanaid, a charity set up by civil servants who work for the European Commission, are jointly funding nine projects to vastly improve the lives and future prospects of 2,000 people in this area.

 Misechela Village had no reliable supply of clean and safe water.
 Grant from African Palms Association to pay for up to 7km of pipeline and standpoints for water, with local villagers digging the necessary trenches for the pipes.